Structural Design for Lateral Loads and Stability

-Under instructor guidance, participants work on a case study for diaphragm design of concrete floors, types of diaphragms using steel structures and the need for floor bracings.
+Under instructor guidance, participants work on a case study for the diaphragm design of concrete floors, retaining walls and foundation design.

 Questions and Answers, Feedback on Achievement of Learning Outcomes

-Dr. Saleh has over 23 years of experience in teaching, research, design and consulting in the area of structural design in Canada, Germany and the Middle East.
+Dr. Saleh has over 23 years of experience in teaching, research, design and consulting in structural design in Canada, Germany and the Middle East.

 He is experienced in steel, concrete; including pre-stressed and pre-caste concrete structures, concrete technology and participated in different research topics such as; walls of high strength concrete, fibre reinforced concrete and precast concrete columns.
 Dr. Saleh has been teaching in Germany, Canada, Dubai and Egypt, and assisted in publication of a structural design concrete book in Germany based on the European Codes.

 Dr. Saleh has worked with worldwide renowned consulting offices such as Halcrow Yolles in Toronto, Buro Happold in Dubai and NORR Ltd. in Toronto.
 He worked with developers, architects and project managers on high rise, midrise office, residential and institutional buildings.
 Dr. Saleh is the founder of Can Consulting Hansa Inc. in Toronto.

 We always want to improve the quality of our courses.
 Please select any reasons why you feel this course is inadequate (check all that apply).

 Overall rating of this course by its previous attendees!